 It’s impossible to understand how in the world an album previously at 312 could now magically be better than 302 other albums and be ranked 10th.
-What they’re really saying is that the album by Lauryn Hill is better than Sgt.
-Pepper, Revolver, Rubber Soul, and better than all of the albums by Led Zeppelin, Pink Floyd, The Eagles, James Taylor, Carole King, Tom Petty, The Rolling Stones, John Lennon, Paul McCartney, George Harrison, Crosby Stills Nash & Young, Bruce Springsteen, U2, Elton John, CCR, Billy Joel, R.E.M. and so many more!
+What they’re ludicrously saying is that the album by Lauryn Hill is better than Sgt.
+Pepper, Revolver, Rubber Soul, and better than all of the albums by Led Zeppelin, Pink Floyd, Eagles, James Taylor, Carole King, Tom Petty, The Rolling Stones, John Lennon, Paul McCartney, George Harrison, Crosby Stills Nash & Young, Bruce Springsteen, U2, Elton John, CCR, Billy Joel, R.E.M. and so many more!

-There are other similar big jumps and big drops that defy logic.
+There are many more big jumps and big drops that defy logic.
 Over half of the albums were moved by 50 places or more.
 Of those, 90 albums moved over 200 places, and 22 of those moved over 300 places!
 The list has no continuity and no credibility.
 The shame is that this list will be referenced in articles, and it’s simply an inaccurate revision of history.

 Here’s another example.
 Fleetwood Mac’s Rumours was placed in the Top 10.
 It may have been moved up 18 spots, because it was a way to get another two females there, but it deserves the ranking.
 The Eagles’ Hotel California should have been right next to it, but it was dropped 81 places to 118th.
 These two albums both came out in 1977.
-Rumours edged out Hotel California for the Album Of The Year Grammy, but The Eagles’ album edged out Fleetwood Mac with the public.
-It became the 3rd best-selling album of all time.
+Rumours edged out Hotel California for the Album Of The Year Grammy, but The Eagles’ album edged out Fleetwood Mac with the public by becoming the 3rd best-selling album of all time.
 The point is, from an historical/quality perspective, these two albums should be ranked very close to each other.
 Any list that puts them 111 places apart has failed history.
 By the way, Pink Floyd’s Dark Side Of The Moon was only at #55.
 That’s a Top 10 album.

 Looking at the full list of 500 albums, it’s obvious no one could be intimately familiar with all of them.
 Also, it’s hard to compare art that is so wide-ranging in styles.
-There’s no real comparison between a 2015 Hip-Hop (Rap) album, and a 1967 Rock album.
+There’s no real comparison between a 2015 Hip-Hop/Rap album, and a 1967 Rock album.
 Rolling Stone had artists submit lists of their choices.
 Someone who’s a Rock expert or a Rock artist should not be ranking Hip-Hop, and vice versa.
 Trying to find even one expert in all forms and decades of music is like looking for a unicorn.

 Here’s a solution.
 Rolling Stone could still call it the 500 Greatest Albums, but divide the 500 into multiple lists based on genres of music, or maybe by decades.
 Then use appropriate music historians and experts to rank the categories.
 They should do it soon, and then forget they ever did a 2020 list.

 Epilogue: After writing the article, I continued to research how Rolling Stone approached this list.
 They wanted to downplay the opinions of the writers who originally selected which albums were best in 2003/2012.
 It was felt they had too much reverence for Classic Rock.
 That meant adding more black artists and moving them up the list (often by giant leaps).
 To make room, there was a downward trend of classic (older) albums by white artists.
 That’s why there was a net loss of 5 of those from the Top 10.
 They did their best to move female artists into more prominent positions.
 That’s why Joni Mitchell was moved from 30 to 3, and why Lauryn Hill was moved from 312 to 10.
-It also explains why the female-led Fleetwood Mac moved up to 7, while the white male rock band Eagles (who have the #1 & #3 best-selling albums of all time) was dropped to 118.
+It also explains why the white male rock band Eagles (who have the #1 & #3 best-selling albums of all time) was dropped to 118.
 It’s a shame they couldn’t have updated the list while still keeping some semblance of reason for the moves.

 One of the people selected to submit a list for the project admitted he didn’t even try to actually chose the best albums.
-He said he wanted to improve the rankings of black artists and women, and didn’t include any Beatles albums, because others would do that.
+He said he wanted to improve the rankings of black artists and women, and didn’t include any Beatles albums, because “others would do that”.
 People trying strategies to manipulate the list makes it inaccurate.

 Rolling Stone accomplished their goal of “inclusion”, and in their opinion “made it more reflective of today”.
 So, basically they’re saying it’s not the 500 Greatest Albums Of All Time, but rather it’s 500 albums placed in an order more pleasing to today’s younger people.
 Old Classic Rock albums are mostly important to old Classic Rock fans.
 They’re a dying breed, and no longer Rolling Stone’s target audience.